On the distribution of periods of holomorphic cusp forms and zeroes of period polynomials: On the distribution of the Eichler--Shimura map

 In order to conclude the proofs of Theorem \ref{distN} and Theorem \ref{distN2}, we need to setup our problem in a probability theoretical framework.\\ Let $f\in \mathcal{S}_k(\Gamma)$ be as above and consider the following normalization of the periods of $f$;

 where $r=\gamma \infty$ with $\gamma\in \Gamma$.
 According to whether $\Gamma$ is a congruence subgroup or not, we consider for each $c\equiv 0\, (N)$ (respectively $X>0$) the renormalized periods;

-as a random variable defined on the outcome space $\Omega_c$ (respectively $\tilde{\Omega}_X$) endowed with the discrete $\sigma$-algebra and the uniform measure.
+as random variables defined on the outcome space $\Omega_c$ (respectively $\tilde{\Omega}_X$) endowed with the discrete $\sigma$-algebra and the uniform probability measure.
 Then one can easily check as in Remark \ref{momentsmatch} that Theorem \ref{moment1} (respectively Theorem \ref{moment2}) implies that as $c\rightarrow \infty$ (respectively $X\rightarrow \infty$), the moments of the random variables $\tilde{u}_f$ converge to those of the random variable

 where $Y,Z$ are two independent random variables uniformly distributed with respect to the Lebesgue measure on $[0,1)$ and $F:[0,1)\times [0,1)\rightarrow \C^{k-1}$ is given (as in Theorem \ref{distN}) by